Hard2bit

 What is authorization

-Authorization is the process of determining what actions an authenticated user, application or device can perform.
-It differs from authentication (who you are) but complements it: it defines granular permissions (what data you see, what systems you modify, what operations you execute).
-Implementation requires control models such as RBAC (role-based), ABAC (attribute-based), or ACL (access control lists).
-Weak authorization enables privilege escalation, sensitive data access and lateral movement post-compromise.
+Authorization is the process of deciding what an already-authenticated user, application or device is allowed to do.
+It is not the same as authentication: authentication answers "who are you", authorization answers "what can you do now that we know who you are".
+It materialises as granular permissions (what data you can read, what systems you can modify, what operations you can launch) and is implemented through models such as RBAC (role-based), ABAC (attribute-based) and ACL (access control lists).
+When authorization is weak or poorly maintained, the predictable outcomes are privilege escalation, exposure of sensitive data and lateral movement after an initial compromise.

 Why it matters